ylabonte/ioBroker.procon-ip/README.md

 ### 0.1.0 (next planned release)
 First *stable* release:
 * Add documentation (basic installation and setup instructions)
-* Show sys info in tab view (can be activated by activating the corresponding menu entry in the admin adapter)
 * Remove code residues from the template
+* Optimize Cloud Adapter
+    * Pre-defined smartName attributes for active relays and temperature sensors

 ### 1.0.0
-Full featured release
+Full featured release:
+* Show sys info in tab view (can be activated by activating the corresponding menu entry in the admin adapter)
 * Add connectivity indication for adapter overview
 * Add connectivity status in tab view
+* English and German installation and setup documentation

 ## Changelog